-It was on December 16, 1869 that the Monterey Republican printed the following news item: "The vault which is now being erected and rapidly approaching completion, the site of which is between the County Jail and the Court House building (Colton Hall), we visited yesterday.
-The structure is of solid granite and the dimensions, 12x20 feet and 12 feet high.
+It was on Dec.
+16, 1869, that the Monterey Republican printed the following news item: "The vault which is now being erected and rapidly approaching completion, the site of which is between the County Jail and the Court House building (Colton Hall), we visited yesterday.
+The structure is of solid granite and the dimensions, 12x 20 feet and 12 feet high.
 It is designed for a safe in which to keep important county records."

-On March 16, 1870 there appeared in the same paper the following item: "The Sheriff's office has been removed from the Court House to the jail."
-On March 31st: "The Governor has approved the Blankenship bill for relocating the County set of the County."
-Also on May 5 there appeared this announcement: "The clerk's office and County records have been removed to the new apartment recently fitted up in the basement of the Court House.
+On March 16, 1870, there appeared in the same paper the following item: "The Sheriff's office has been removed from the Court House to the jail."
+On March 31: "The governor has approved the Blankenship bill for relocating the county seat of the county."
+Also on May 5 there appeared this announcement: "The clerk's office and county records have been removed to the new apartment recently fitted up in the Court House.
 They seem to be much more convenient."

-The Court House was still Colton Hall as the County seat was not moved to Salinas until February 1873.
-The item also reported that a new roof had been put on the Court House in addition to other extensive repairs made to it.
-That portion of the work completed the needed repairs to the building, according to the reporter.
+The Court House was still Colton Hall as the county seat was not moved to Salinas until February of 1873.
+The item also reported that a new roof had been put on the court hall in addition to other extensive repairs made to it.
+That portion the work completed the needed repairs to the building according to the reporter.

-An amusing item in the May 5 issue of the paper was: "The Streets - While some of the gallops and ruts of our streets are being filled in, we should think that those engaged in the work would use materials other than manure for the purpose, and then the manure could be used for enriching the soil of our gardens.
+An amusing item in May 5 issue of the paper was: "The Streets - While some of the gallops and ruts of our streets are being filled in, we should think that those engaged in the work would use materials other than manure for the purpose, and then the manure could be used for enriching the soil of our gardens.
 A great deal of work needs to be done on our streets to put them in the condition they should be in for a town of this size."

-On July 14, 1870, the Republican reported that the "Female Institute at San Juan under the supervision of the Sisters of Charity of that place, has been closed by an edict of the Supervisors of France.
-Why this order was given we are not informed.
+On July 14, 1870, the Republican reported that the "Female Institute at San Juan under , the supervision of the Sisters of Charity of that place has been closed by the edict of the supervisors in France.
+Why this order was given we are not in formed.
 It is generally understood that this institution was in a prosperous condition."

-On Thursday, October 6, 1870, the following item appeared in the Monterey Republican: We received a visit this week from a party of Santa Cruz ladies.
-They are a portion of a party of campers and were attired in the neat but scanty bloomer costume.
-This costume looked very pretty - what there was of it - and the appearance of such in Monterey, being rare, attracted unusual attention.
+On Thursday, Oct.
+6 1870, the following item appeared in the Monterey Republican: "We received a visit this week from a party of Santa Cruz ladies.
+They are a portion of campers and were attired in neat but scanty bloomer costumes.
+This costume looked very pretty - what there was of it - and the appearance of such in Monterey being rare, attracted unusual attention.
 We are told by these parties that camp life in the vicinity of this place is truly enjoyable."

-In another item: "Following is the list of members who compose the Brass Band which was organized in June; with their respective instruments on which they perform: E-flat clarinet, John F. Hoels; E-flat cornet, Felipe Gomez; E-flat cornet, Charles Rodriquez; B-flat cornet David Little; B-flat tenor, Antonio Osio; B-flat tenor, John Kinlock; E-flat alto, Thomas Layton; E-flat alto, Herbert Mills; B-flat tuba, F. Doud Jr.; B-flat trombone, Jacob Durr; snare drum, M. Merritt; bass drum, Juan Vasquez.
+In another item: 'Following is the list of members who compose the Brass Band which was organized in June; with their respective instruments on which they perform: E - flat clarinet, John F. Hoels; E-flat cornet, Felipe Gomez; John F. Hoels and Charles Rodriquez; B-flat cornet, David Little; B-flat tenor, Antonio Osio and John Kinlock; E - flat alto, Thomas Layton and Herbert, Mills.; B-flat tuba, F. Doud Jr., B-flat trombone, Jacob Durr; snare drum, M. Merritt; brass drum, Juan Vasquez.